Panther

 3. Spinal stenosis

-The bones in the spine each have a hole in the middle that form a tube through which the spinal cord runs.
-This connects the nerves throughout your body to your brain.
+The bones in the spine each have a channel in the middle that form a tube through which the spinal cord runs.
 When that tube isn’t wide enough, the cord gets squeezed and can cause pain, weakness, or numbness.
 This is called spinal stenosis.
 Spinal stenosis can be the result of an injury, arthritis, a tumor, or an infection.
-Some people are born with a narrow spinal canal.
+Some people may be born with a narrow spinal canal.

 4. Degenerative disc disease

-When the discs between the bones in the lower spine are damaged, it’s called lumbar or degenerative disc disease.
+Degenerative Disc Disease refers to a breakdown of the cartilage on the surface of the vertebrae joints, and the reduction in elasticity of the vertebral discs .
 Discs degenerate in as we age, and injuries can cause part of the disc (annulus fibrosis) to tear.
-The annulus fibrosis is what holds the nucleus pulpous, the soft center of each disc, in place.
+The annulus fibrosis is what holds the the soft center of each disc (nucleus pulpous) in place.

-When this part of the disc tears, the disc can’t heal itself because it doesn’t have much blood supply.
-The soft material in the center may then leave its normal confines.
+When this part of the disc tears the soft material in the center may be forced out of the center of the disc.
 It could protrude backward and compress a nerve root, resulting in pain that radiates down into the limbs.
 Although some people who have degenerative disc disease don’t have symptoms at all, the pain can be quite severe in the lower back, buttocks, and thighs, and it may get worse when you bend or sit.

 5. Herniated disc

-If you feel like your back pain may be contributed by one of these injuries, our Physiotherapists would be able to assess and provide pain relieving strategies to help you live a pain free life.
+Our Physiotherapists would be able to assess your lower back to identify the cause and provide pain relieving strategies to help you live a pain free life.
 Contact one of our clinics today for more information.

 Why Choose Panther Sports Medicine